August 10, 1902– Norma Shearer

 She excelled in costume dramas like The Barretts of Wimpole Street (1934), about the real-life romance between poets Elizabeth Barrett and Robert Browning, played by Fredric March.
 It was an enormous critical and commercial hit.

 Shearer was in so many hits that many of MGM’s plum roles were hers for the picking, and approved by her powerful husband.
-She wanted to do more adaptations of Broadway plays and was given the Lynn Fontanne role in anti-war comedy Idiot’s Delight (1939), opposite Gable in the Alfred Lunt part.
+She wanted to do more adaptations of Broadway plays and was given the Lynn Fontanne role in anti-war comedy Idiot’s Delight (1939), opposite Gable in the role Alfred Lunt did on Broadway.
 She received rave reviews for other Broadway transitions Strange Interlude (1932), again with Gable, based on a play by Eugene O’Neill and, of course, The Women (1939).

 She was even better in the lavish Marie Antoinette (1938), well-matched opposite Tyrone Power.
 It had its posh premiere at the legendary Carthay Circle Theatre with special Versailles inspired landscaping just for the event.
 The film was the last project of Thalberg who passed away suddenly when he was just 37-years-old while it was in pre-production.
 He was taken by pneumonia, but basically, he had worked himself to death.
 Shearer remained committed to making Marie Antoinette even if her enthusiasm for her career was waning following his death.
 It’s budget of two million dollars made it the most expensive film of the 1930s, and one of the biggest money makers.